AndrewTFesta/island_influence/README.md

 7. What were your key results?
 8. What is the key contribution of this paper?

+In this work, we present a peer-to-peer network architecture for large-scale distributed learning in complex multiagent settings that require joint coordination between asymmetric agents.

 ## First week

 This past week, I mainly focused on two things.
 The upcoming quals re-do and the effort with Gaurav on training skills that benefit when training under the expectation that an agent will have other agents supporting their efforts.